 Energy and Society Minor

-Allegheny recently designed the unique and popular Energy and Society minor.
-Students engage with political, economic, cultural, and scientific aspects of energy at local to global scales.
+As an Energy and Society student, you'll engage with political, economic, cultural, and scientific aspects of energy at local to global scales.
+You'll learn essential technical, communication, and project management skills that are transferable to any future career.
 We prepare you to join all aspects of the energy economy!

 You might take ENERG 105 (Introduction to Energy & Society) or ENERG 115 (The Science of Energy) in your first year.
 These are the two introductory-level required foundation courses.
 Students sometimes come to our minor after taking ESS 110 (Introduction to Environmental Science and Sustainability) or after they take other introductory-level courses across campus that cover energy topics.

 Some of our students begin their foundation courses in their sophomore year, which is no problem.
 Ideally, by the end of the sophomore year, you'll have two of your foundation courses and decided your area of focus (policy, economics, or culture/communication/ethics) for the minor.
 A wide range of majors — from Physics to Business to Women's, Gender, and Sexuality Studies — link their interests to this minor.

 In your third year, you'll continue with electives in your focus area and ENERG 385 (Introduction to Sustainable Energy).
 You might also take ENERG 485 this year, which is the capstone course for the major.
 This course involves an applied group project and helps students bring together everything they've learned.
 In 2020, the class helped plan for LED street light upgrades for the City of Meadville.